 Just when Rosslyn’s flooded basement (second time in two weeks) starts to discourage me, I am reminded of her benevolence.
 These beautiful, hand carved stones had been buried 2 feet underground and we’re serving as footers for upright supports in the carriage barn stalls.
 Gutter downspout troughs perhaps?

-They are works of art.
+What’s clear is that they are works of art.
 And heavy as lead.
 Massive hunks of local limestone with almost perfectly round “bowls” leading into rounded run-out troughs.
 I imagine rain gutters dumping water into these, directing the flow away from the foundation.
 Perhaps it’s just my wishful thinking?
 It’s been so soggy.
 Rain for the better part of the last month…

 Next year I may skip the vegetable garden and plant rice.

 And unless a smarter suggestion comes in from one of you about the likely application of these stone troughs, I’m thinking I’ll use them as gutter stones.
 But first we need to install gutters!

 Canon Ball Forms?